 Dry Eye Syndrome

-Dry Eye Sydrome (DES) can be chronic and progressive, and may affect the health of the cornea, physical comfort, and quality of vision.
-Treatment for dry eyes ranges from simple use of artificial tears to minor procedures and/or prescribed medications.
-At Omaha Eye and Laser Institute, we utilize advanced screenings and specialized testing to diagnose, treat, and monitor DES.
+Dry Eye Syndrome (DES) can be chronic and progressive and may affect the health of the cornea, physical comfort, and quality of vision.
+Treatment for dry eyes ranges from the simple use of artificial tears to minor procedures and/or prescribed medications.
+At Lincoln and Laser Institute, we utilize advanced screenings and specialized testing to diagnose, treat, and monitor DES.
 Click here to schedule an appointment!

 Corneal Dystrophies and Degenerations

 While many corneal changes can arise with the normal aging process, some are genetic.
 Diagnosis and counseling are helpful in determining the prognosis for vision across the course of your lifetime, and treatment options vary for conditions such as Keratoconus, Fuch’s Dystrophy, Salzmann’s Nodular Degeneration, or Epithelial Basement Membrane Dystrophy.
 Below are some surgical treatment options offered at OELI.